saralakani/saralakani.github.io/_posts/2020-12-04-RAN-LSTM-post1.md

 ## Data Exploration

 For this very first experiment, I have found a [data set](https://crawdad.org/eurecom/elasticmon5G2019/20190828/index.html) that includes _SNR_ and _CQI_ in a **LTE/5G** RAN setting.
 The data is recorded in a scenario with one eNB and a single mobile User Equipment (UE) in five different mobility scenarios by following different motions and distance patterns relative to the eNB.
 I have chosen the data record where the UE  moves  back and forth  relative to  the  eNB, from  a  0 distance up to approximately 10 meters.
 Another important note is that the UE used for this data set is an Android v8.0 (Oreo) Nexus 6P phone connected to an eNB (carrier band 7).
+In this data set we are intereted in _RSRP_, _RSRQ_ which collectively represent _SNR_ value, as well as _CQI_.
+Check this [read](https://www.cablefree.net/wirelesstechnology/4glte/rsrp-rsrq-measurement-lte/#:~:text=In%20LTE%20network%2C%20a%20UE,(Reference%20Signal%20Received%20Quality).&text=The%20RSRQ%20measurement%20provides%20additional,handover%20or%20cell%20reselection%20decision.) to get some info on _RSRP_ and _RSRQ_.
 Based on the [documantation](https://www.researchgate.net/publication/337103962_Dataset_of_4G_and_5G_RAN_monitoring_data_collected_using_ElasticMon_5G_monitoring_framework_over_FlexRan) of this data set, _CQI_ value is sometimes erroneous and needs to be corrected using median or mean of the neighboring rows.
 I plotted that value versus time which gives me a good visibility of what outliers look like.

 ![_CQI_ outliers](/assets/img/CQI_outliers.png "CQI versus time stamp")